The Fearless Girl Statue Was Originally Supposed to Be a Cow

-In March 2017, a bronze statue of a “Fearless Girl” staring down the Wall Street bull was installed in Lower Manhattan — and has hardly left the press cycle since.
+In March 2017, a bronze statue of a “Fearless Girl” staring down the Wall Street bull was installed in Lower Manhattan – and has hardly left the press cycle since.
 A finance bro humped it, Trump supporters decorated it, and the original artist behind the bull got so mad that he added a urinating dog next to it.
-Critics rightfully pointed out that it was a shallow PR stunt by State Street Global Advisors that smacked of hollow corporate feminism, while Mayor Bill de Blasio liked it so much that he said it’s sticking around until next year.
+Critics rightfully pointed out that it was a shallow PR stunt by State Street Global Advisers that smacked of hollow corporate feminism, while Mayor Bill de Blasio liked it so much that he said it’s sticking around until next year.

-And now, here is the absolute best piece of news you will read about this statue: It was reportedly almost a cow.
+And now, here is the absolute best piece of news you will read about this statue: it was almost a cow.

 The New York Post obtained emails between Stuart Weissman, an event consultant for State Street, and Dawn Tolson, the director of the NYC Street Activity Permit Office, in which they talk about the plans for the statue.

-On April 29, 2016, one of the emails the Post published shows Weissman messaging Tolson with the concept:
+On April 29, 2016 Weissman emailed Tolson with the concept:

-The event is more like an installation … on the last Friday of the event, they would put brand ambassadors around the cow to answer questions following the launch at NYSE.
+The event is more like an installation…on the last Friday of the event, they would put brand ambassadors around the cow to answer questions following the launch at NYSE.

-The event itself will have no production besides the cow.
+The event itself will have no production besides the cow.”

 “The event itself will have no production besides the cow” is, incidentally, how I would describe the vision for my wedding.
 But I digress.

-It then reportedly took State Street nearly eight (8) months to come to the conclusion that maybe putting up a cow statue for International Women’s Day would not be very well received.
+It then took State Street nearly eight (8) months to come to the conclusion that maybe putting up a cow statue for International Women’s Day would not be very well received.

 And that is the story of the cow that could’ve been.